Summer officially started last week! Do you feel it – the unbearable heat? Do you hear it – the sound of mosquitos eating me alive. Aw, summer.

 And what might those books be you ask?
 Well, I’m happy to tell you.

 Here is my list of the new mystery & thriller books coming your way this summer.
 Get your TBR ready!

 🔪The Last Time I Lied by Riley Sager

 Keywords: Thriller, Standalone, 80s Horror Nostalgia

-My First Reaction: I loved Sager’s first novel, Final Girls, so my hopes are increasing every day for this new novel.
+My Fucking Thoughts: I loved Sager’s first novel, Final Girls, so my hopes are increasing every day for this new novel.
 And I mean EVERY.DAY.
 Just constantly building my hopes up, as you do with hopes.
 Does that mean I’m in store for a letdown?
 My hopes are high I’m not…wait…

 Back of the Book: Two Truths and a Lie.
 The girls played it all the time in their tiny cabin at Camp Nightingale.
 Vivian, Natalie, Allison, and first-time camper Emma Davis, the youngest of the group.
 The games ended when Emma sleepily watched the others sneak out of the cabin in the dead of night.
 The last she–or anyone–saw of them was Vivian closing the cabin door behind her, hushing Emma with a finger pressed to her lips.

 Now a rising star in the New York art scene, Emma turns her past into paintings–massive canvases filled with dark leaves and gnarled branches that cover ghostly shapes in white dresses.
 The paintings catch the attention of Francesca Harris-White, the socialite and wealthy owner of Camp Nightingale.
 When Francesca implores her to return to the newly reopened camp as a painting instructor, Emma sees an opportunity to try to find out what really happened to her friends.